hansungj/NLPLab/README.md

 ### FFN - train for 50 epochs using SUM pooling method

 this can also be run using early stopping by setting early stopping > 0

+To replicate the baseline accuracy score of 52.73%, run
 ```
 !python scripts/train.py \
 --train_tsv <PROVIDE TRAIN TSV DIRECTORY HERE - IF NOT PROVIDED WILL BE ASSUMED data/alphanli/tsv/train.tsv>